 When you look at the time you have, and you’re looking at building your routines, make sure that self-care is the first routine on the list.
 Before the page-a-day, before the tweets and posts, pick one small but effective energy pick-up.

 Keep in mind: you need to see if it’s really sustaining.
 That one-week documenting practice will show you what you’re trying to do to pick yourself up vs. what actually works.
-If you’re getting your ass kicked on a day job, and then you’re coming home and unwinding by diving head first into a pint of Karamel Sutra ice cream and a Mad Men marathon, perhaps you might wonder why you continue to feel exhausted despite two hours on your couch.
+If you’re getting your ass kicked on a day job, and then you’re coming home and unwinding by diving head first into a pint of mint chip ice cream and a streaming binge, perhaps you might wonder why you continue to feel exhausted despite two hours on your couch.

 Simple, but not easy.

 But think of it this way.
-All you need is about fifteen minutes a day to start building your platform.
-You can write a page a day and have a 365 page manuscript ready for revision.
+All you need is an average of fifteen minutes a day to start building your platform.
+You can write a page a day, six days a week (with one day to rest!) and have a 78,000 word draft by the end of the year.
+Little things add up.

 And a bonus tip: